-Tokyo Gov. Yuriko Koike extends hiatus due to severe fatigue
+Tokyo Gov. Yuriko Koike to remain hospitalized over severe fatigue

-Tokyo Gov. Yuriko Koike’s weeklong hiatus expected to end Monday will be extended for “several more days,” the Tokyo Metropolitan Government announced Sunday evening without specifying how many more days the governor’s leave would last.
+Tokyo Gov. Yuriko Koike, who was admitted to hospital in the capital last week due to severe fatigue, will remain hospitalized for a few more days, the metropolitan government said Sunday, less than a month before the Tokyo Olympics begin.

-Koike was admitted to a hospital in the capital Tuesday due to severe fatigue as her physical condition worsened over the past week, Kyodo News reported last week.
-The news comes as the capital continues to grapple with the coronavirus pandemic and less than a month before the Tokyo Olympics kick off.
+The Tokyo government said Koike is unlikely to return to work from Monday, with doctors deciding that Koike needs to continue resting.

-The metropolitan government had said last week that Koike would take time off from work for about a week because she needed rest.
+The metropolitan government last week said she will take time off from work for the duration of the week because she needs to rest.
+She was admitted to hospital last Tuesday.

 Her leave also comes after official campaigning kicked off Friday for the Tokyo Metropolitan Assembly election, an event regarded as the prelude to a Lower House election to be held by this fall.